saketanalyst-eng/hotel-buddy/README.md

 **🚀 How to Extend This System**
    Want to make it better?
 Here are ideas:

-       Add More Hotels
+       1.Add More Hotels
-       Just add new hotels to hotels_data in step1_generate_dataset.py Use Better Embeddings
+       2.Just add new hotels to hotels_data in step1_generate_dataset.py
+       3.Use Better Embeddings
-       Replace TF-IDF with Sentence-BERT (better semantic understanding):
+       4.Replace TF-IDF with Sentence-BERT (better semantic understanding):
-       Add a Web Interface
+       5.Add a Web Interface
-       Use Streamlit to make a chat UI:
+       6.Use Streamlit to make a chat UI:
-       Connect to Real Data
+       7.Connect to Real Data
-       Scrape hotel websites or use APIs (but check terms of service) **📁 Files You'll Get After Running**
+       8.Scrape hotel websites or use APIs (but check terms of service)

+**📁 Files You'll Get After Running**
   File	                          What's Inside
 data/raw_docs.txt	                 Original 55 hotel documents